-GDP Annual Growth Rate in Serbia averaged 3.07 percent from 1997 until 2019, reaching an all time high of 21.10 percent in the second quarter of 2000 and a record low of -21.30 percent in the second quarter of 1999.
-This page provides - Serbia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Statistical Office of the Republic of Serbia
+GDP Annual Growth Rate in Serbia averaged 3.12 percent from 1997 until 2020, reaching an all time high of 21.10 percent in the second quarter of 2000 and a record low of -21.30 percent in the second quarter of 1999.
+This page provides - Serbia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Serbia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Statistical Office of the Republic of Serbia

-GDP Annual Growth Rate in Serbia is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Serbia to stand at 3.90 in 12 months time.
-In the long-term, the Serbia GDP Annual Growth Rate is projected to trend around 3.90 percent in 2021 and 3.70 percent in 2022, according to our econometric models.
+GDP Annual Growth Rate in Serbia is expected to be -3.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Serbia to stand at 4.50 in 12 months time.
+In the long-term, the Serbia GDP Annual Growth Rate is projected to trend around 1.20 percent in 2021 and 2.70 percent in 2022, according to our econometric models.